 Meet a silver balayage that you can't even tell is silver.
-This ashy brown only has hints of silver ends—which makes for a wearable, practical final results that still feels fresh.
+This ashy brown only has hints of silver ends—which makes for a wearable, practical, final result that still feels fresh.

 This soft 'do was done in just one sitting—on hair that had never been dyed before—and the combination of silver-blonde balayage and face-framing layers is giving us major hair envy.

 Keep things short and sweet with a soft long bob with chic, silver-hued layers.